Skip to main content

 Frequently asked questions

-Q: How much of U.S. electricity do data centers currently use, and where is that headed?
-A: Data centers currently account for approximately 4% of U.S. electricity consumption.
+Q: How much U.S. electricity do data centers use now, and where is that headed?
+A: Data centers currently account for about 4% of U.S. electricity consumption.
 That figure is projected to reach 9% by 2030.

 0 Comments